-For the 2007 ratings cycle, a school leaver provision was in effect in the accountability system.
-A campus or district rating could not be lowered in 2007 because of performance on any of the following measures, alone or in combination: longitudinal completion rate, annual dropout rate, or leaver data quality.
+For the 2007 and 2008 ratings cycles, a school leaver provision was in effect in the accountability system.
+A campus or district rating could not be lowered in 2007 or 2008 because of performance on any of the following measures, alone or in combination: longitudinal completion rate, annual dropout rate, or leaver data quality.
 The provision allowed districts time to adjust to the new NCES dropout definition and the new data reporting requirements.
 It also ensured that ratings for districts that enrolled students displaced by Hurricane Katrina in 2005-06 would not be adversely affected.
 Hurricane Katrina brought large numbers of students to Texas public schools.
 Subsequently, many of the students moved back to Louisiana and other states.
 Although information was available for some of the students, information for many others was missing.
 As a result, dropout rates in some districts may not have reflected the actual statuses of students.
 To allow districts additional time to adjust to the phase-in of the NCES dropout definition in the longitudinal completion rate, the school leaver provision was in effect for the 2008 accountability ratings as well.
+The school leaver provision is not in effect for the 2009 ratings cycle.